uswds/uswds-compile/README.md

-:warning: This project is under development and will be published on January 20, 2022.
+:warning: This project is under development (Alpha 0) and will publish its first Beta on January 20, 2022.

 # USWDS Compile